adamloving/node-stream-inheritance/README.md

 emit an 'error' event.
 In the case of `_read`, you need to use `this.emit('error', err);`

-1. **TBD: how do you pipe one or multiple sub-stream into a main stream?**

 ## How to install this project

     $ git clone git@github.com:adamloving/node-stream-inheritance.git